Naoray/laravel-package-maker/readme.md

 <a name="make-commands"/>

 ### Make:Package Commands
 All of these commands do have all arguments & options to which you are used to in a normal laravel app!
-To execute any of these commands simply add the prefix `make:package:`.
+To execute any of these commands simply add the prefix `package:`.

 <a name="make-commands-foundation"/>